AxisCommunications/backstage-plugins/plugins/analytics-module-umami/README.md

 This plugin is an implementation of the Backstage [AnalyticsAPI](https://backstage.io/docs/reference/core-plugin-api.analyticsapi/).

 Backstage comes with an event-based analytics API that enables to collect and analyze Backstage usage.
-Currently, it supports analytics platform such as Google Analytics and New Relic.
-This plugin adds support for instead using the open-source web analytics platforms [Umami](https://umami.is/) with Backstage.
+Currently, it supports analytics platforms such as Google Analytics and New Relic.
+This plugin adds support for using the open-source web analytics platforms [Umami](https://umami.is/) with Backstage.

-## Why Umami?
+## What is Umami?

 Umami describes themselves as "a simple, fast, privacy-focused, open-source analytics solution".
+It supports tracking events and route changes.

 ## Getting started

-In order to start tracking events in Backstage and send them to your Umami instance, you will need to:
+In order to start tracking events in Backstage and send them to your Umami instance, you need to:

 1. Install the plugin into your app: